tomcatmwi/pocketvault/README.md

 https://play.google.com/store/apps/details?id=com.pixeldog.pocketvault

 # Note
 To clone and run it you have to create your own Google Firebase project and replace `google-services.json`.
+I'd appreciate if someone built an iOS version.

 Someday I may write a proper readme.